Understanding NFT Price Moves through Tweets Keywords Analysis: Granger causality Test on Tweets number and NFT Price

+We set one individual timeframe (tf) to be of length 3 days.
+Within a timeframe, the total number of tweets and the average prices of the traded NFTs are calculated (with the transfer transactions filtered out).
 We present the Granger causality test results in Table. \ref{Granger_causality_result}.
-Note that all the projects come with 2 types of null hypotheses (A and B) and 3 choices of lags (3-day, 6-day, and 9-day).
-As for the original projects, 11 out of 19 original projects show null hypothesis rejection and 8 show A null hypothesis rejection indicating that the number of tweets contains information that helps predict the average traded price of NFTs for those projects.
-Another 5 original projects show B null hypothesis meaning that the NFT price has a significant impact on the number of tweets, corresponding to the scenarios where the falling prices cause fewer tweets or the rising prices boost more tweets.
+Note that all the projects come with 2 types of null hypotheses (A and B) and 3 choices of lags: 1 timeframe (3 days), 2 timeframes (6 days), and 3 timeframes (9 days).
+As for the original projects, 10/12 out of 19 original projects show corrected/uncorrected null hypothesis rejection, and 6 show A null hypothesis rejection indicating that the number of tweets contains information that helps predict the average traded price of NFTs for those projects.
+7 original projects show B null hypothesis meaning that the NFT price has a significant impact on the number of tweets, corresponding to the scenarios where the falling prices cause fewer tweets or the rising prices boost more tweets.
 By contrast, the fake or copycat projects show weak Granger causality.
-Only the copycat projects considered derivatives such as Lil Baby Ape Club show the number of tweets has a positive impact on the NFT prices.
+Only 2 copycat projects considered derivatives: Lil Baby Ape Club and Undead Pastel Club show positive Granger causality between the number of tweets and the NFT prices.